Skip to content

 52. Indonesia Sustainable Palm Oil (ISPO) certified (100%)?

-[Externally verified] The company reports as of July 2023, all 17 of its plantations in Indonesia are certified against the ISPO standard.
+[Externally verified] The company reports that, as of July 2023, all 17 of its plantations in Indonesia have been certified against the ISPO standard.

 This indicator is disabled as the company does not operate in Malaysia.